vlcinsky/python-fastapi-github-timeline/README.rst

 ==========================
 py-fastapi-github-timeline
 ==========================
-Rewrite of Common Lisp htmx app [cl-github-timeline](https://github.com/fukamachi/ningle) into Python using FastAPI.
+Rewrite of Common Lisp htmx app [cl-github-timeline](https://github.com/fukamachi/ningle) into Python using FastAPI_.

-This project tries to prove, that with htmx_, templating of page components (using e.g. jinja2) becomes more important than the actual framework serving HTTP requests and it shall be relatively easy to rewrite the app from one language/framework to another.
+This project tries to prove, that with htmx_, templating of page components (using e.g. jinja2_) becomes more important than the actual framework serving HTTP requests and it shall be relatively easy to rewrite the app from one language/framework to another.

 .. image:: cl-github-timeline.gif

 Concepts
 ========
 htmx_ based application.
-Components of page are generated on backend and updated on the page using htmx javascript code.
+Components of page are generated on backend and updated on the page using htmx_ javascript code.

 Installation
 ============